dorrabbkhan/git-info/README.md

 - Add support for more types of repository URL's
 - Publish package to PyPi
 - Better documentation for usage
+- Deploy on Heroku or similar web service

 ------